electric-sql/electric/website/docs/reference/telemetry.md

 # Telemetry

 Electric provides telemetry data — such as traces, logs, and metrics — for real-time system monitoring.
+Self-hosted Electric instances also send anonymous usage data to electric-sql.com to help us understand how the software is being used - see [Anonymous Usage Data](#anonymous-usage-data) for more details.

 ## Metrics